Hi Nanea! Thanks so much for joining us! To get started, can you give us an overview of your background?

 We also have five clinical trials happening right now, including trials in addiction recovery, anxiety reduction, and another in depression during cancer treatment.

 You’ve done a great job on fundraising with TRIPP with one of the largest seed rounds in the VR industry.
 Can you tell us a bit about your experience with this process, as well as any tips you have for founders?

 We got our seed round funded in September of 2017, but we raised money a little late in the game.
-We were just on the other side of the big VR hype cycle, which had a lot of over investments or inflated valuations that had started in 2015.
+We were just on the other side of the big VR hype cycle, which had a lot of over-investments or inflated valuations that had started in 2015.
 Let me tell you, as the CEO and co-founder of a VR company; it’s not for the weak.
-There are a lot of biases against VR, and many investors think the install base is too small to put money into or that it’s like 3D television and not going to be that impactful.
-Many people underestimate the power of virtual reality and our goal is to prove them wrong by building a great VR first company that has real impact on your emotional well-being.
+There are a lot of biases against VR, and many investors think the installation base is too small to put money into or that it’s like 3D television and not going to be that impactful.
+Many people underestimate the power of virtual reality and our goal is to prove them wrong by building a great VR-first company that has a real impact on your emotional well-being.

 You have pioneered an innovative financial model.
 Can you tell us a bit more about this and how you envision the future monetization evolving?

 We’re still experimenting, and we’ve done some things well while also gathering feedback about some things people didn’t love.
 It’s important for us to figure out how to build a big business.
 It’s less motivated by greed, and more motivated by continuing to evolve these beneficial experiences, and allow us to reach more and more people.
 We want to work with great creators and invite them to be part of a force for good.
 In order to be a channel for amazing content creators, we need capital to deploy across more devices.
 One of the ways to do that is through investment and having recurring revenue that’s not only dependent on the app store install base, which right now is still very small.
 It’s growing thanks to advancements in standalone devices, like the Quest, but it’s still not at the scale that the mobile phone is.